dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/model_construction_nl_improve.rst

 Construction Vs. Solve Information
 ==================================

-Pay attention to when information in your model is available: is it already known when constructing the model or only at run-time.
+When constructing a model, consider when information in your model is available: is a value already known during construction or only at run-time?

-The following example attempts to make conditional use of the state of an integer variable, ``x`` during construction of a model.
+The following example attempts to make conditional use of the state of an integer variable, ``x`` in constructing a model.
 This fails because the state is set during solution, not construction.

 >>> from dwave.optimization import Model
 ...